Security-Onion-Solutions/securityonion-docs/vmware.rst

 VMware Fusion is available for Mac OS.
 For more information about VMware Fusion, please see https://www.vmware.com/products/fusion.html.

-Follow the steps below to install to create a VM in VMware Fusion for our Security Onion ISO image:
+Follow the steps below to create a VM in VMware Fusion for our Security Onion ISO image:

 #.
 From the VMware Fusion main window, click ``File`` and then click ``New``.
 #. ``Select the Installation Method`` appears.
 Click ``Install from disc or image`` and click ``Continue``.